InsertChat vs Lovable

 What is the main difference between InsertChat and Lovable?

-The main difference is that Lovable is usually evaluated through the lens of open source, model access, and standalone chat usage, while InsertChat is evaluated as an AI agent workspace built for grounded deployment, workflow control, and handoff.
+The main difference is that Lovable is usually evaluated through the lens of open source, model access, and standalone chat usage, while InsertChat is evaluated as a branded assistant grounded in owned content, workflow control, and handoff.
 That means InsertChat is less about one narrow product category and more about whether the conversation can move work forward in production.
 The better fit depends on whether your team needs a broader operating model or only the narrower workflow Lovable already handles well.

 Why do teams switch from Lovable to InsertChat?